Merrick Road: Route description

 Merrick Boulevard begins at NY 25 (Hillside Avenue) as a two-lane, one-way street heading eastbound (compass south at this point), which continues north of Hillside Avenue as 166th Street.
 Two blocks to the south of Hillside Avenue, Merrick Boulevard passes by the Central Branch of the Queens Library and the 165th Street Bus Terminal.
 A block to its east, 168th Street provides for westbound traffic.
-Just south of Liberty Avenue, the two directions join together to form a four-lane, divided Merrick Boulevard.
+Just south of Liberty Avenue, the two directions join to form a four-lane, divided Merrick Boulevard.
 Among the parks that the road passes are Proctor-Hopson Circle, St. Albans Park, and Roy Wilkins Park.
 Merrick Boulevard gradually turns southeast and east, passing through Springfield Gardens, Laurelton and crossing the Belt Parkway before leaving Queens into Nassau County, where it becomes Merrick Road.
 The section of Merrick Boulevard in Queens was co-named Floyd H. Flake Boulevard in October 2020, in honor of Floyd Flake, senior pastor of the Greater Allen A. M. E. Cathedral of New York in Jamaica.